The State Bar of California has a number of resources to help direct attorneys willing to help with a recent disaster.

-In the aftermath of disasters, volunteers may be needed to help staff a legal hotline and resource table at disaster recovery centers in the near future.
-Volunteers will also be needed to handle pro bono cases to assist fire survivors in the next one to six months.
+In the aftermath of disasters, volunteers may be needed to help staff a legal hotline or a resource table at disaster recovery centers.
+Volunteers may also be needed to conduct legal research or handle pro bono cases to assist fire survivors.

 Online training and technical assistance are available.